 History of LEED Certification

-The first version of LEED adopted by USGBC was properly developed thanks to the Federal Energy Management Program by Robert K. Watson in the August 1998.
-However, the most famous and usually adopted version v3 was introduced in 2007.
-The version four (v4) is being used throughout the USGBC system with many teams adopting it as the set standard.
-The main aim of LEED certification was to arrange the official definition of the “green building” and produce the corresponding standards and measurement criteria for it.
-Moreover, the encouragement and endorsement of the integrated green building design practices and the acknowledgment of leadership in this domain was also a major goal.
+The first version of LEED adopted by USGBC was developed thanks to the Federal Energy Management Program by Robert K. Watson in August 1998.
+However, the most famous and usually adopted version, v3, was introduced in 2007.
+Version four (v4.1) is used throughout the USGBC system, with many teams adopting it as the set standard.
+The main aim of LEED certification was to arrange the official definition of a "green building" and produce its corresponding standards and measurement criteria.
+The encouragement and endorsement of the integrated green building design practices were also significant cornerstones of design.

 Apart from these certifications, the rating system also offers various certificates and exams to individuals.